ishapiro/sefaria-tutor/README.md

 # Sefaria Book Reader

-A Vue 3 application that integrates with the Sefaria API to display Jewish texts with Hebrew and English translations side by side.
+A Vue 3 application that integrates with the Sefaria API to display Jewish texts in Hebrew and English, side by side.

+After navigating to a text, clicking on any sentence sends it to ChatGPT, which returns a table breaking down each word with its translation, root, and grammatical forms.

+In the next release, you'll be able to click on a root to view its full conjugation along with usage examples.

 ## Features